 Detecting fraud schemes used to require investigations using large amounts and varying types of data that come from many different anti-fraud systems.
 Investigators then need to combine the different types of data and use statistical methods to uncover suspicious claims, which is time consuming and inefficient in most cases.

 We are always looking for ways to improve fraud investigation methods and stay one step ahead of our ever-growing fraudsters.
-In the introductory blog of this series, we’ve mentioned experimenting with a set of Graph Network technologies, including Graph Visualisation.
+In the introductory blog and graph concepts articles of this series, we’ve covered experimenting with a set of Graph Network technologies, including Graph Visualisation, and the basics of graph concepts.

 In this post, we will introduce our Graph Visualisation Platform and briefly illustrate how it makes fraud investigations easier and more effective.